z2k-gwp/obsidian-z2k-daily-logs/README.md

 - Supports [additional premade {{fields}} for autoreplacement](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Automated-Field-Replacements) (e.g. `timestamp`, `dayOfWeek`, `weekNum`)
 - Supports [more advanced log file naming conventions](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Advanced-File,-Folder-and-Template-Naming) with the `{{dateFormat:}}` field (e.g. have yearly subfolders, have daily log+notes simultaneously, have templates for each day of the week)
 - (Future:) Support for fast access to the daily log file through a variety of means (e.g. URI, shortcuts, hotkeys)
-- (Future:) Support for quick insertion of logging information into the current daily log (e.g. URI, shortcuts, hotkeys) (ala Lumberjack)
+- (Future:) Support for quick insertion/appending of logging information into the current daily log (e.g. URI, shortcuts, hotkeys) (ala Lumberjack)
 - (Future:) Supports a cutoff time for those that work late at night
 - (Future:) Log Chains, a tool to set up a whole series of automated log events to pull data into your daily log as part of the automated systems.
 This gets you one step closer to a fully automated Quantified Self.